Winxent/Store-Trend-Analysis/README.md

 <img width="437" alt="Screenshot 2023-09-30 at 2 02 08 PM" src="https://github.com/Winxent/Store-Trend-Analysis/assets/146320825/3fbff8bf-538d-4b5f-9e30-6c3921df1e39">

 By clicking on the west region, the interactive dashboard will only shows west regional information.
 From Sales State Geographic symbol map, the biggest circle indicates California has the highest sales.
+By hovering the mouse on top of the map we can view the acture sales at $457,688.

 ### 2. How many unique TOTAL ORDERS received in WEST region?

 <img width="785" alt="Screenshot 2023-09-30 at 2 08 54 PM" src="https://github.com/Winxent/Store-Trend-Analysis/assets/146320825/6c218ebe-815e-43e3-b172-47b922c64fdc">

-Again by clicking to any west region, the total order will changed to indicate only west regional's total order.
+Again by clicking to any west region, the total order will changed to indicate only west regional's total order of #1611

 ### 3. In SOUTH region, which SUB-CAT has highest sales?

 <img width="830" alt="Screenshot 2023-09-30 at 2 11 46 PM" src="https://github.com/Winxent/Store-Trend-Analysis/assets/146320825/e4cdf582-d76b-4ec1-ad23-ead2c2e98439">

-By clicking on South region from the interactive dashboard, we can see that Cunsumer segment phones sub-category has the highest sales.
+By clicking on South region from the interactive dashboard, we can see that consumer segment phones sub-category has the highest sales of $31K

 ### 4. What are the TOTAL SALES of sub-cat CHAIRS in CONSUMER segment?
-From the Top 5 Subcat.Sales bar chart, consumer chair has about 173K sales.
+From the Top 5 Subcat.Sales bar chart, consumer chair has about $173K sales.

 ### 5. Which SHIPPING MODE has lowest PROFIT in EAST region?